 On Eggs.
 In the recipe below, one part equals four ounces.
 So two egg whites are needed, as one large egg white is slightly more than one ounce.
 If you are baking with extra-large eggs, you will need a little less than two egg whites.

 On Sugar.
 Old-time recipes called for equal parts almonds and sugar.
-But if you want to lighten up on the guilt, you can certainly cut back on the sugar a bit.
+But if you want to dial it back, you can certainly use less.
 Just be aware doing so will create thicker, chewier cookies (less spread in the oven).

 The Method